Moral circle expansion

 Unusually altruistic groups

 Most people are kind and generous towards friends and family.
 But some people engage in acts of altruism towards distant others - such as non-directed kidney donation.
-My research aims to understand what is unique about those who engage in unusually altruistic acts.
+My research aims to understand what is unique about those who engage in unusually altruistic acts (put another way, those who have an expansive moral circle).
 To date, I have conducted research with people who have taken the Giving What We Can pledge to donate at least 10% of their income to effective charities, and with children who choose to become vegetarian in meat-eating families.
-I am always interested in meeting and working with other altruistic groups or individuals!
+I am always interested in meeting and working with other altruistic groups or individuals so please feel free reach out to me!

 We often see natural things as good and unnatural things as bad.
 In some cases, we even see them as moral and immoral.
 But we know little about how these beliefs emerge or why they exist at all.
 My research aims to understand this.
 I am also particularly interested in naturalness in the context of cultured meat - a novel food technology that allows for the production of meat without industrial farming.
 My work shows that children as young as 5 years already prefer natural foods and that the rejection of cultured meat is associated with certain emotion-based traits such as digust sensitivity and concerns about purity.